 Read real books:

-So look, none of these are groundbreaking, but when you live your days like this, you’re going to feel gooooood.
-Like really good.
-Your body is going to be loose, you're going to feel well-nourished, well-hydrated, well-read, more patient, healthy, well-rested, and grounded in reality.
+None of these are groundbreaking or radical, but when you live your days like this, you’re going to feel gooooood.
+Like really, naturally, good.
+Your body is going to be loose, you're going to feel well-nourished, well-hydrated, well-read, grounded, healthy, well-rested, and grounded in reality.

-You might say it’s semantics, but I say it’s a small shift in perception that makes a world of difference.
-Make your life a healthy one where you’re naturally moving a ton throughout the day, taking in good foods and liquids, and practicing short meditations to release pent-up stress, and you won’t have a need for “self-care.”
+You might say it’s semantics, but I say it’s a shift in perception that makes a world of difference.
+Make your life a healthy one where you’re naturally moving a ton throughout the day, taking in good foods and lots of water, and practicing short meditations to release pent-up stress, and you won’t have a need for “self-care.”

 And as always, I’ve got some really good reads and listens for you if you want to go a little further with this stuff.
 Enjoy :)